Surviving in VUCA times: Bank on Learning and Agility!

 In today’s times, the major difference between successful people and those whose careers falter is their ability to make meaning from their experiences.
 That includes understanding the entrenched patterns of behavior and recognizing the fine nuances in different situations.
 These are the cognitive traits you could conveniently associate with someone who is learning agile, and shows the willingness and ability to learn throughout their careers, if not their entire lives.

-As this fourth industrial revolution continues to unfold, learning agility will be the difference between an organization thriving or disappearing.
+As the ongoing fourth industrial revolution continues to unfold, learning agility could well be the difference between an organization thriving or disappearing.

 For the threats are real.
 Rapidly changing technology has led to the emergence of a skill gap that is costing the US economy over 1.3 Trillion Dollars annually in lost productivity.
 Ultimately, our ability to continuously learn and adapt will determine the extent to which we thrive in today’s turbulent times.
 The extent to which we are able to do this will have an impact not only on who we are today but also on who we can become tomorrow.